 It's not like he hasn't been to Orlando before.
 It's not like I haven't asked my friends to go with me to see B.B.
 King perform in Orlando before.
-The problem in the past is that every single friend I've ever asked to go with my, those friends who seemed enthusiastic about going to his show, always flaked out and caused me to miss the concert.
+The problem in the past is that every single friend I've ever asked to go with me, those friends who seemed enthusiastic about going to his show, always flaked out and caused me to miss the concert.
 The reasons are numerous and lame.
-Tonight, I said “screw my friends.”
+Tonight, I said, “screw my friends.”
 I went alone so nobody could mess it up for me.

 I called the club earlier in the day to ensure that I could get a ticket.
 The lady who answered confirmed there were seats available and I opted for the $125 ticket.
-It wasn't the prime seat at the stage, but just a bit behind those folks.
+It wasn't the prime seat by the stage, but just a bit behind those folks.
 The price included a prix fixe meal from the club, also.
 I could arrive between 5:00 pm and 8:00 pm for dinner and B.B. started at 9:00 pm.

 Susan comped me a free drink and promised she'd make it right.
-It took her a while, and she mentioned giving me a full refund and putting me in a lesser table than I bought.
+It took her a while, and she mentioned giving me a full refund and putting me on a lesser table than I bought.
 I just smiled and told her that I trust her to work it out.
 It turns out they'd seated some other woman in my chair.

 While that initially set me back, I have to say that both of them were are nice as could be and I didn't feel overly cramped for the night.
 A couple more rum & cokes came at me and I got my meal.
 Life was good.

 All around the club, inside and outside, you find traditional Memphis blues art like this photo reveals.
 You recognize it immediately as something a 3rd grader could've painted.
 I'm not sure why blues music equates with really poor painting, but at least it conveys enough that you're supposed to recognize the musicians depicted.

 On a night like this, things run smoother for the staff if guests have limited options.
 I knew ahead of time that this event would have a prix fixe menu, though I didn't know what options were on it.